Physiology of Hearing

 Middle ear gain is frequency specific: 20dB between 250 and 500Hz; 27dB at 1kHz; 18dB at 2kHz and declining further with higher frequency.

 The inner ear transduces the vibrations imparted to it by the stapes into neural activity.
 Transduction occurs in the Organ of Corti within the scala media.
 The cochlea also amplifies the response to sound when it is healthy.

-The cochlear is tubular structure consisting of three canals called scalae: s.vestibuli, s.media, and s. tympani.
-The scala vestibule and tympani contain perilymph while the scala media contains endolymph.
-It is the scala media (sometimes called the cochlear duct) that contains the neuro-epithelium called the organ of Corti.
+The cochlear is a tubular structure consisting of three canals called scalae: s.vestibuli, s.media, and s. tympani.
+The scala vestibuli and tympani contain perilymph while the scala media contains endolymph.
+It is the scala media (sometimes called the cochlear duct) that contains the neuro-epithelium called the Organ of Corti.

 The whole system is tapered and coiled into 2.5 turns so that the cochlea looks like a snail shell.
 A cross section through one of the turns of the cochlea is shown below.